 Altitude Training Mask verses Weight in your Backpack

-The Two Keys to High Altitude Trekking are
+The Two Keys to High Altitude Trekking

 1).
-Have an excellent acclimatization schedule
+Have an excellent acclimatization schedule.
+Without acclimatization you have nothing.

 Heart Rate Training

-Once of the biggest mistakes people are making is training in the correct heart rate zones for building the correct endurance.
+One of the biggest mistakes people are making is training in the correct heart rate zones for building the correct endurance.
 Read more.
 It is extremely important to build your endurance through heart rate training zones.

 Strength and Endurance

-Strength and endurance, especially in your lower body is far more valuable than having excellent lung capacity and cardio fitness.
 If you are running a marathon you need to run 4/5 times a week and you should follow a strict training regime so you do not get injured as you build the amount of miles you are running on a weekly basis.

 Specific Training is Important

-The same applies to multi-day hiking, trekking and mountaineering trips.
-You need to be training 4/5 times a week building weight in your backpack so that you have the endurance and strength.
-Also consider distances and daily elevations gains of hiking up and down hills so you can add this to your training plan.
+Also consider distances and especially daily elevations gains of hiking up and down hills so you can add this to your training plan.
 Hill work is best, but if you do not have access to hills you can use a stair master and other gym equipment.

 Downhill Training